 – Think like a recruiter

-– Be proactive and customise your resume as per the job requirements
+– Be proactive and customize your resume as per the job requirements

 Good luck in your job search!